deephaven/examples/README.md

 # Example Data Sets

 This repository contains three open source data sets.
-They are intended to be used as part of an introduction to the Deephaven Community Core Engine.
-For more information, check out [Deephaven Community Core](https://github.com/deephaven/deephaven-core).
+They are intended to be used as part of an introduction to the Deephaven Community Core engine.
+For more information on that, check out [Deephaven Community Core](https://github.com/deephaven/deephaven-core).

 ## Table of Contents